Technigo/project-music-releases-vite/instructions.md

   When hovering over album covers or artist names, you should implement the following hover styles:
    <img src="https://github.com/Technigo/project-music-releases-vite/blob/main/src/design/hover-styles.png" alt="Project Banner Image">

+## Requirements
+- Your app should have components
+- Your page should look as close as possible to the design provided.
+- You should display the following for each album:
+  -   album cover image
+  -   album name
+  -   the name of each artist involved with a comma between
+- Hover effects:
+  - When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
+  - When you hover over the play button, it should grow (see the design sketch)
+  - Hovering an artist name or an album name should match the design sketch
+- When you click on the album, it should link to the album's external url in the data
+- When you click on an artist, it should link to the artist's external url in the data
+- Your page should be responsive:
+  - showing 4 albums per row on desktop
+  - 2 per row on tablet
+  - 1 per row on mobile.

+## Stretch goals
+So you’ve completed the requirements?
+Great job!
+Make sure you've committed and pushed a version of your project before starting on the stretch goals.
+Remember that the stretch goals are optional.

+### Intermediate stretch goals
+- Create CSS rules or Javascript logic so that if there are only two artists you show a "&" between them, and if there are more than two artists, you show "," between all artists except the last two which should have "&":
+  - *Teyana Taylor & Kehlani*
+  - *Y2K, bbno$ & Enrique Iglesias*
+- Lower the opacity of the play button icons and then when you hover over the play button, it should have full opacity